Line Name: #123 Vanel!ope

 My time so far with aKDPhi taught me things I didn't know I had yet to learn.
 I learned about who I was as a leader and how to work with other leaders in order to produce our best work.
 As much as you should accommodate and aim for unity, you should also never present yourself and your ideas short or settle for silence and indifference.
 It has challenged me to sit down and think about the kind of person I am, and ultimately, you get to choose what kind of person you want to be at the end of the day and for tomorrow.

-Positions Held in aKDPhi: Webmistress, Vice President - Service Committee, Rush Co-Chair, Academic Chair, Historian
+Positions Held in aKDPhi: Webmistress, VP - Service Committee, Rush Co-Chair, Academic Chair, Historian

 Affiliates & Positions Held: Southeast Asian Dance Organization, Undergraduate Researcher, Mercile J. Lee Chancellor's Scholar